All Episodes

 All right.

-So my question is with your discretionary powers, you can absolutely take what the House and Senate are offering and the lower premiums and the lower deductibles that we we're told we're going to experience, and we were told by the CBO, and that you can add to that every applicable standard so we can get to cooperatives and health savings accounts, which I fundamentally have always believed are the answers to our health care crisis.
+So my question is, with your discretionary powers, you can absolutely take what the House and Senate are offering and the lower premiums and the lower deductibles that we're told we're going to experience, and we were told by the CBO, and that you can add to that every applicable standard so we can get to cooperatives and health savings accounts, which I fundamentally have always believed are the answers to our health care crisis.

-Yeah, through the entire plan, through through the the bill that's being discussed right now and the and the reforms that we believe we are able to make from a regulatory standpoint and some other legislative changes that the Congress can do.
+Yeah, through the entire plan, through the bill that's being discussed right now and the reforms that we believe we are able to make from a regulatory standpoint and some other legislative changes that the Congress can do, that all of this can be moved in such a better direction so that, again, it responds to patients and families and docs and is not responding just to the federal government.

-Well, that's actually very good news, and you're confident we're gonna get all of that.
+And you're confident we're going to get all of that.

 I'm impressed every day.

-I I can't stand that Congress can't keep up with the speed of Trump.
+I can't stand that Congress can't keep up with the speed of Trump.

 I really can't.